 My son is the caring one who will ask, “Where is Jie Jie?” when she is late to come home.
 Overall, perhaps due to the age difference, they don’t really fight although my daughter used to find her brother annoying when he was much younger.
 Now that they’re older, they’ve started to share their opinions on movies, music, and other stuff.
-I’d often catch them laughing hysterically at some “lame” jokes, and they’d comment that I lacked the sense of humor to appreciate their humour.
+I’d often catch them laughing hysterically at some “lame” jokes, and they’d comment that I lacked the sense of humour to appreciate their humour.

 Any tips for parents on how NOT to spoil their kids?

 Teach children the value of money.
 When they ask for something, they should justify it: Do they need it or do they just want to have it?
-Also, good manners is something that I insist my children to practise, so I make sure that they don’t forget saying “please” and “thank you.”
+Also, good manners are something that I insist my children practise, so I make sure that they don’t forget saying “please” and “thank you.”

 Many working mothers experience mum guilt.
 How would you encourage them?